 To ensure complete recovery, you’ll need to wear a brace for sciatica, take prescribed medications, do the stretches mentioned above as well as get physical therapy.
 Your physician or healthcare provider can help you determine the right brace and physical therapy plan for a full recovery.

-If you’re a Medicare beneficiary, you can get a brace for sciatica at a minimal cost.
+If you’re a Medicare beneficiary, you can get a back brace at a minimal cost.
 Check your Medicare beneficiary status here.